microsoft/service-fabric-yarp/docs/migrate-from-sf-reverse-proxy-to-sfyarp.md

       HTTPS port (for example `8443`) until cutover — see [§5.1](#51-deploy-sfyarp-on-your-sfrp-cluster).
 - [ ] **Rollback path:** confirm the L7 backend-pool edit that reverts
-      traffic to the built-in proxy — see [§12](#12-rollback-plan).
+      traffic to the built-in reverse proxy — see [§12](#12-rollback-plan).

 > **Ownership shifts to your team.** The built-in reverse proxy was a
 > platform component maintained by the SF runtime.
 SFYarp is an SF
-> application your team owns — upgrade cadence, alerts, capacity, and
+> application your team owns: upgrade cadence, alerts, capacity, and
 > rollouts are yours to run.

 ### 4.1 Inventory current services